finos/fluxnova-bpm-platform/README.md

 ## Components

-Fluxnova Platform 1.0.0 ** Needs To Be Reviewed ** provides a rich set of components centered around the BPM lifecycle.
+Fluxnova Platform provides a rich set of components centered around the BPM lifecycle.

 #### Process Implementation and Execution